Karen Jackson on the meaning of “return to work” for the purposes of long-term disability benefit

 4 March 2020

-Does “return to work” mean “return to any work” for the purposes of long-term disability benefit?
+Does “return to work” mean “return to any work” for the purposes of long-term disability benefits?

 No, held the Court of Appeal in ICTS (UK) Limited v Visram.

 Mr Visram was an International Security Coordinator for American Airlines at Heathrow.
 He was TUPE transferred to ICTS while on sick leave.
-Prior to the transfer he was entitled to receive long-term disability benefit (LTDB) provided by Legal & General (L&G).
-Post-transfer ICTS ran an LTDB scheme that was underwritten by Canada Life.
+Before the transfer, he was entitled to receive long-term disability benefits (LTDB) provided by Legal & General (L&G).
+Post-transfer, ICTS ran an LTDB scheme that was underwritten by Canada Life.

-L&G refused to continue the LTDB payments to Mr Visram post- transfer because the transfer took place before expiry of the deferred period.
+L&G refused to continue the LTDB payments to Mr Visram post-transfer because the transfer took place before the expiry of the deferred period.
 Canada Life refused the benefit because the illness occurred prior to the inception of its policy.
 Mr Visram brought a claim.

-In the Court of Appeal their Lord Justices Bean, Baker and Phillips held that ICTS was liable for continuation of the payments.
+In the Court of Appeal, their Lord Justices Bean, Baker and Phillips held that ICTS was liable for the continuation of the payments.
 The natural construction of “return to work” in the policy terms means return to previous work and not return to any suitable work.
 Unable to work cannot mean incapacitated from any and every purposeful activity.
-“If the benefit would only be payable for as long as the individual was unable to perform any full time remunerative employment it would have been easy enough so to provide”.
+“If the benefit would only be payable for as long as the individual was unable to perform any full-time remunerative employment, it would have been easy enough to provide”.

 This blog was first posted on Daniel Barnett’s Employment Law Bulletin.